 Bothered by negative, unwanted thoughts?
-Just throw them awayNovember 26th, 2012 in Psychology & Psychiatry /
+Just throw them awayNovember 26, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—If you want to get rid of unwanted, negative thoughts, try just ripping them up and tossing them in the trash.

 In a new study, researchers found that when people wrote down their thoughts on a piece of paper and then threw the paper away, they mentally discarded the thoughts as well.